 Looking for more support and real-world experience directly from your medical peers?
 At Sermo, you’ll experience a community-based knowledge exchange that connects over 1 million physicians from 150+ countries.

-Sermo is more than a website for medical professionals: it is a portal for accessing a global community of physicians who can help you answer tough challenges you’re facing, a place to build your professional reputation, and a collection of opportunities to earn extra income.
+Sermo is more than a website for medical professionals: it is a portal for accessing a global community of physicians who can help you answer tough challenges you’re facing, a place to build your professional reputation, and a collection of opportunities for doctors to earn extra income.
 It is a shared space to support and to be supported.
 After all, “sermo” means “talk” in Latin!

 Sermo is the number one social network for doctors—and it provides many benefits to members: